 I don't think I need to sell anyone on the merits of The Godfather, as it's generally regarded as one of the greatest films of all time.
 If you somehow haven't seen it, just watch it.

 Watch it because you love New York.
-Watch it because you like movies.
+Watch it because you love movies.
 Whatever your reason, just watch The Godfather ASAP.

 1. Taxi Driver (1976)

-Taxi Driver is one of the best movies I've ever seen, regardless of the fact that it's set in New York City.
-Robert De Niro puts on an absolute masterclass in the Martin Scorsese-directed masterpiece.
+Martin Scorsese's Taxi Driver is one of the best movies I've ever seen, whether we're talking about movies set in New York City or all movies ever made.
+Robert De Niro puts on an absolute masterclass in this dark and gritty masterpiece.

-It's violent, intense, and the type of movie that needs to be seen to believed.
-As far as New York City, there's the movie might as well be called The Big Apple: The Movie, because the film is brimming with NYC goodness.
+It's violent, intense, and the type of film that needs to be seen with your own eyes to believe the hype.
+And as far as New York City is concerned, Taxi Driver might as well be called The Big Apple: The Movie because the film is brimming with NYC goodness.